ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     PDF only: Set the `/MarkInfo` values.

-    :arg Dictionary<string, bool> value: a dictionary like this one: `{"Marked": False, "UserProperties": False, "Suspects": False}`.
+    :arg Dictionary<string, bool> value: a dictionary like this one: `{"Marked": false, "UserProperties": false, "Suspects": false}`.
 This dictionary contains information about the usage of Tagged PDF conventions.
 For details please see the `PDF specifications <https://opensource.adobe.com/dc-acrobat-sdk-docs/standards/pdfstandards/pdf/PDF32000_2008.pdf>`_.

   .. method:: SetToc(List<Toc> tocs, int collapse: 1)